Things to do in Fairhope Alabama can be daunting, especially if you’re unsure where to start looking or what things are right for you.

 #2.
 Fairhope Museum

 Fairhope Museum is located across from city hall and covers all facets of life in Baldwin County since its inception.

-The museum is home to artefacts that tell stories of growth and prosperity in one of Alabama’s fastest-growing counties.
+The museum is home to artifacts that tell stories of growth and prosperity in one of Alabama’s fastest-growing counties.

 Visitors will find a replica of a drugstore owned by Dr. J.B.
 Martin (for whom Martin Street is named) and photos of famous residents such as Jan Chandler and Sparky Anderson.

 They offer free admission with free tours of their new building, completed in 2012.
 The museum hosts several events and programs throughout each year that are open to all ages.

 This is a great way to kill an hour or two while you’re waiting for lunch at one of their many restaurants.
 There’s also a large gift shop where you can pick up unique souvenirs for yourself or your friends back home!

 Address: 24 N Section St, Fairhope, AL 36532, United States